Invite wildlife into your garden

 Photo of a hedgehog

-Restoring nature will help wildlife cope better with the impacts of climate change, and it will also increase carbon capture.
+Restoring nature will help people and wildlife cope better with the impacts of climate change, through supporting natural processes such as carbon, water and nutrient cycling, and pollination.
 Whether you have a sprawling garden or a small balcony, there are steps you can take to make it a haven for local wildlife.

-Effort: Moderate.
-It involves making some changes to your garden layout and maintenance routine.
+Effort: It might involve making some changes to your garden layout but involves less ongoing maintenance.

 Time each month: Depending on the changes you implement, you might spend an extra 1-2 hours a month maintaining a wildlife-friendly garden.